strobosco/summaries/ECON/100/DEFINITIONS.md

 - **economic efficiency:** market outcome in which the marginal benefit to consumers of the last unit produced is equal to its marginal cost of production and in which the sum of consumer surplus and producer surplus is at a maximum

+## 4.3 GOVERNMENT INTERVENTION

+- up until now we've talked about global benefits, not about individuals (the single consumer/producer)
+- government intervention can happen when imbalances are present

+### PRICE FLOORS

+- **price floor:** minimun legal price for a good

+### PRICE CEILINGS

+- **price ceiling:** maximum legal price for a good

+### BLACK MARKETS

+- **black market:** market in which buying/selling prices violate government regulations